NoobVic/Steiner-Tree-Problem/README.md

 # Steiner-Tree-Problem
-Source code for:
+# By Jiwei Zhang, Deepak Ajwani
+# University College Dublin
-"Learning to Prune Instances of Steiner Tree Problem in Graphs"
+"Learning to Prune Instances of Steiner Tree Problem in Graphs" INOC 2022